EXTRA TIME: Watch Mohamed Salah and Khama Billiat's Afcon 2019 goals and how Africa reacted | Goal.com

 EXTRA TIME: Watch Mohamed Salah and Khama Billiat's Afcon 2019 goals and how Africa reacted

-Africa Cup of Nations hosts Egypt booked their places in the knockout stage after beating DR Congo 2-0 at the Cairo International Stadium on Wednesday.
+Africa Cup of Nations hosts Egypt booked their place in the knockout stage after beating DR Congo 2-0 at the Cairo International Stadium on Wednesday.

 Earlier in the evening Zimbabwe and Uganda drew 1-1 at the same stadium.
-Football fans were excited with the performances of both teams' star players - Khama Billiat and Mohamed Salah.
+Football fans were excited about the performances of both teams' star players - Khama Billiat and Mohamed Salah.

 Billiat enjoyed an eventful game against Uganda, missing an easy opportunity and then scoring one in the 40th minute.
 He eventually picked up the Man of the Match award.
 We can watch his goal below, thanks to a Tweet from SuperSport.